 When you get scratch for chickens, it is best to supplement with grit for digestion.
 Make sure you provide fresh water with every treat and meal.

 The packaging must state that it is organic.

 This way you know that the feed does not include chemical additives.

 How to Supplement Layer Feed?

-For the healthiest egg production supplement the hen diet with oyster shell.
+For the healthiest egg production supplement the hen diet with oyster shell for chickens.

-Oyster shell is a great source of calcium for strong eggshells and good health.
+Oyster shells are a great source of calcium for strong egg shells and good health.